joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/15/science/meet-earths-newest-monkey-and-check-out-its-orange-lips.html

 **Canada Wildfire Air Pollution and Heat Wave Combo Pose Heightened Health Risks**\
-`Days that are both extremely hot and polluted come with higher risks of respiratory ailments and other health risks.`\
+`Days that are both extremely hot and polluted come with higher risks of respiratory ailments and other health hazards.`\
 https://www.nytimes.com/article/heat-air-pollution-climate.html

 **Scott Bryce, ‘As the World Turns’ Actor, Dies at 68**\